Features and Properties

 Please don’t use string like

-in choice values.
-Because “makes” select prompt’s answer is not labelled,"yes"
+"yes","no","true","false"in choice values.
+Because “makes” select prompt’s answer is not labelled,"yes"and"no"are not readable infeaturesarray.

 - use missing value for ‘No’ branch.
 When end user selected ‘No’, it adds nothing to